A FAR-REACHING VISION

 A Mission That Continues to Grow

 Over the years, Auerbach Grayson has been expanding the scope of its mission.
-Our offices in New York and London serve as global gateways for institutional investors not only from America, but also from Europe, Asia and the Middle East.
+Our office in New York serves as global gateway for institutional investors not only from America, but also from Europe, Asia and the Middle East.

 We have also expanded the range of investments we help our clients pursue.
 In addition to traditional equity securities, we connect our clients with a variety of capital markets offerings worldwide, including IPOs, follow-on stock offerings, private placements, accelerated book builds, secondary offerings, block trades, and rights issues.